samckittrick/quandl-datasource/README.md

 **Start Date and End Date**
 The `start_date` and `end_date` parameters are not directly exposed and are controlled by the time range feature in the dashboard.

+### Table Queries
+There are two main configuration fields for a table based query
+1. Database Code: The identifier for the database
+2. DataTable Code: The specific table to capture

+**Advanced Settings**
+Setting the advanced settings switch exposes several other parameters that can be added to a query.
+They correspond to the parameters noted in the [Nasdaq documentation](https://docs.data.nasdaq.com/docs/parameters-1).

 ## Planned Features
-1. Table data support
+[x] Table data support
-2. Prepopulate column_index select field with the column names for the current dataset.
+[] Prepopulate column_index select field with the column names for the current dataset.